hahnec/plenoptisign/README.rst

     :alt: Downloads

 .. |logo| image:: https://github.com/hahnec/plenoptisign/blob/develop/plenoptisign/gui/misc/circlecompass_1055093.png
+    :height: 36px
     :scale: 15 %
     :alt: Logo

 Light field geometry estimator for a Standard Plenoptic Camera (SPC).

-With this python module, a pair of lightfield rays is treated as a system of linear functions whose solution yields ray intersections indicating distances to refocused object planes or virtual camera positions that project perspective views captured by an SPC.
+With this python module, a pair of lightfield rays is treated as a system of linear functions whose solution yields ray intersections indicating distances to refocused object planes or virtual camera positions for perspective projections captured by an SPC.

 Usage instructions
 ===================